cyberhirsch/Mafia/README.md

 4.  **Gameplay:**
     *   The game will start automatically.
     *   Follow the on-screen prompts.
-Player 1 ("Faddie") starts the game.
+Player 1 starts the game.
 Turns alternate between the two players.
     *   Use your keyboard to enter choices (numbers or 'N') and press `Enter`.
     *   For screens like the Title, Status, Jail, or Game Over, pressing almost any key will advance the game.